hexian000/neosocksd/API.md

 **Description**

-Run Lua code on another neosocksd and take the results back. `await.invoke` is likely to be less efficient than `neosocksd.invoke`.
+Run Lua code on another neosocksd and return the result.
+On another neosocksd, the code runs in asynchronous routine.
+Therefore, you can call `await.*` functions in the code. `await.invoke` is likely to be less efficient than `neosocksd.invoke`.

-Tip: To implement asynchronous RPC, please refer to `await.rpcall` in `libruleset.lua`.
+Tip: Please refer to `await.rpcall` in `libruleset.lua`.

 ### await.sleep